A survey of over 40 UK-based lenders to understand their ESG lending to mid-market firms

 ESG lending represents less than a tenth of existing mid-market lending for over two-thirds of lenders.
 However, our survey shows an important change in the direction of travel.

-When looking at new mid-market lending, a third of lenders surveyed said that green loans or SLLs accounted for 11-25% of new loans being advanced, while 30% of lenders said the proportion new green loans or SLLs was over 26%.
+When looking at new mid-market lending, a third of lenders surveyed said that green loans or SLLs accounted for 11-25% of new loans being advanced, while 30% of lenders said the proportion of new green loans or SLLs was over 26%.

 The trend is clear - the proportion of green or SLL lending to the mid-market will only continue to grow.
 For this reason, all the major banks are committing significant resources to ESG, including formal training for front office corporate teams.